MostafaSalahAbdallah/MostafaSalahAbdallah/README.md

   - C++, C
 - 🔧 Currently learning and building small projects to sharpen my skills.
 - 💬 I enjoy problem-solving, and making things easier.
 - 🌱 Always looking for opportunities to grow and collaborate!
-- I've built many projects using Arduino in university, and my final year project was a smart PV inverter

 ---